 Audition also has the ability to “composite” a number of tracks into a basic release format.
 This is a great way to hear your work in the context of the intended release format; for example, you can lay out tracks (similar to any other DAW) to find out their best order and transition points, but with a double-click of a waveform you enter the audio file editor, tweaking away at the track.
 This workflow really suits me.
 Audition also now has a pretty capable CD marking/burning system that will allow you to generate physical product releases.

 Perhaps the most important part of a DIY mastering setup is your monitoring setup.
-Most professional mastering engineers will have monitor systems that cost more than your car, but that doesn’t really resonate with the DIY mentality.
+Most professional mastering engineers will have monitor systems that cost more than your car (if not your house), but that doesn’t really resonate with the DIY mentality.
 Instead, you may have to try something else, such as using a variety of audio monitors that can provide you with different insights into your tracks.

-To prepare yourself to take on mastering tasks, you need to edu-cate yourself.
+To prepare yourself to take on mastering tasks, you need to educate yourself.
 While there is some good information on the Internet, much of the best information is available from a pair of books: The Mastering Engineer’s Handbook by Bobby Owsinski and Mastering Audio by Bob Katz.
 These two books offer a wealth of information about the mastering process, details about analog and digital audio formats, explanations about the entire mastering process, and tips to help you do a great job.
-For a variety of hands-on information, you’ll also want to check the online Resource Library at recordingmag.com (look under Mastering) and the Sound Advice On Mastering e-newsletter that comes out monthly.
+For a variety of hands-on information, you’ll also want to check other articles on mastering in the online Resource Library at recordingmag.com, as well as the Sound Advice On Mastering e-newsletter that comes out monthly.

 Reading will be helpful for accumulating information, but also you need to spend a lot of time listening.
 Find work by artists in a style similar to your own, then listen to them for technical details.
 One trick that I’ll use, especially when I feel like something is “off” on a track, is to create a mix CD where the track in question is surrounded by tracks from other artists whose recordings I respect.
 This helps position the track in the real world, and allows me to identify misjudgments that I may have made during the mastering, mixing or composition process.